harveytriana/TspApproach/README.md

 **Collaborations**

-You are welcome to publish a version in another language.
+You can publish a version in another language or start a discussion about something published.
 Email me to add you as Collaborator.